goncharovei/base-structure/README.md

 # Skeleton of PHP project

 Simple structure of PHP project.

-This is a mix of several popular libraries that provide basic functionality for working with PHP CLI (Console) and MVC (Web) architecture.
+This is the basic files structure for [Micro framework](https://github.com/goncharovei/framework).

-How to use see [here](https://github.com/goncharovei/framework).
+How to use see [here](https://github.com/goncharovei/framework/blob/master/README.md).

 ## Installation
 `composer create-project goncharovei/base-structure:^1.0 ./`